Return to Index

 What to Look For

-- Look for a five-point safety harness.
+- Look for a 5-point safety harness.
 Usually made of cordura nylon or canvas straps with plastic buckles, the harness secures your child around the shoulders and waist and between the legs.

 - Ask about extras.
 Sun canopies and carrying baskets, for example, aren't always included.
 Think about your climate, as well.
 A rain canopy offers wind and sun protection, too, and it may be worth the extra money to be able to go out in all kinds of weather.

 - Check the brakes.
 A handbrake that works like those on a bicycle is generally standard.
 You squeeze the handle, and rubber grippers put pressure on the wheels to slow or stop.
-Because handbrakes are not always effective on inclines, an extra parking brake that stops the front wheel by engaging a sprocket can be nice, especially if you will be stopping along the way.
+Because handbrakes are not always effective on inclines, an extra parking brake that stops the front wheel by engaging a sprocket can be nice.
 Also, look for a stroller that comes with a run-away leash.

 - Test the handlebar height.
 Look for a bar that meets at or just below your waist, and walk and run with it to make sure the height is comfortable.
 Consider a stroller with an adjustable handlebar, especially if you will be sharing the stroller with a partner who is taller or shorter.